ArturoDeza/Fast-Texforms/README.md

 The algorithm used to generate texforms has a number of parameters that yeild texform variations that may be of theoretica interest (e.g. by preserving more or less of the spatial information, which generally renders the stimuli more or less recognizable).

 These involve:
-1- simiulating how far out in the periphery is the object placed 2- changing the rate of growth of the receptive field (i.e. log polar pooling windows) Note these variations have similar consequnces.
+1- simiulating how far out in the periphery is the object placed (i.e. vary point of fixation) 2- changing the rate of growth of the receptive field (i.e. log polar pooling windows) Note these variations have similar consequnces, and are depicted below.

-## Modification of Point of Fixation
+## Varying the point of Fixation

 | Center Fixation | Side Fixation | Out of Image Fixation |
 | --- | --- | --- |